MailTape/MailTape-v1/_posts/2021-11-07-The-Soul-Surfers.md

 track6_title: The Natural Yogurt Band - 57 Lashes of the Mallet
 track6_link: 'https://mtsounds.s3.eu-central-1.wasabisys.com/469/track6.mp3'
 track7_link: 'https://mtsounds.s3.eu-central-1.wasabisys.com/469/track7.mp3'
+description: '  This morning, we are delighted to welcome The Soul Surfers to MailTape for a collection of experimental and exploratory tracks.
+Led by drummer Igor Zhukovsky, the modern funk band hails from Niznhny Novgorod, Russia.
+The Soul Surfers craft many exciting albums and collaborations, including with Janko Nilovic for the 2021 album, Maze of Sounds.
+Their selection mirrors much of their own music, exploring the interesting spaces of synth and funk fusions.'
 ---
 <p id="introduction"> This morning, we are delighted to welcome [The Soul Surfers](https://soulsurfersubiq.bandcamp.com/) to MailTape for a collection of experimental and exploratory tracks.
 Led by drummer [Igor Zhukovsky](https://www.discogs.com/artist/2760785-Igor-Zhukovsky), the modern funk band hails from Niznhny Novgorod, Russia.
 The Soul Surfers craft many exciting albums and collaborations, including with Janko Nilovic for the 2021 album, [Maze of Sounds](https://brocrecordz.bandcamp.com/album/maze-of-sounds).
-Their selection mirrors much of their own music, exploring synth and funk fusions.
+Their selection mirrors much of their own music, exploring the interesting spaces of synth and funk fusions.
   </p>

 # The Soul Surfers' selection

 ## [François de Roubaix](https://www.discogs.com/artist/119363-Fran%C3%A7ois-De-Roubaix) - Poursuite Sur Les Dunes d'Ostende